keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 - `{Sales}[REPORTING] Payments and Invoices`
 - `{Operations}[PLANNING] Workloads and Plan`

-Certain components, particularly data source connectors, may incorporate configuration rows.
-For example, in a database configuration, a configuration row signifies a connection to a specific individual table.
-In this scenario, it is recommended to maintain the specific source object name as the configuration row's name.
-If it's an API or service connector, the name should represent a distinct endpoint or domain.
+For components with configuration rows, like connectors loading data from a database, name each row after the specific table it connects to.
+The name should reflect the specific endpoint or domain if it's an API or service connector.

 #### Transformations
-For transformations and optional transformation folders, employ a systematic approach such as `[USECASE - optional] Transformation Name` to categorize and distinguish different transformations.
+When naming transformations or optional folders, use a format like `[USECASE - optional] Transformation Name` to keep them organized.

 Examples:
 - `[REPORTING] Payment Data Preprocessing`
 - `[REPORTING] Invoices Denormalization`

-If it's anticipated that individual transformations are components of a larger process and will consistently be executed together in a specific order, consider incorporating a stage sign, like:
+If transformations are part of a bigger process and run in a set order, add a number to show the sequence:

 - `[REPORTING][00] Payment Data Preprocessing`
 - `[REPORTING][01] Invoices Denormalization`
 - `[REPORTING][02] Main Report Calculation`

-Transformations can be further grouped in Transformation Folders.
-Naming of such folders should follow a convention of `[USECASE] Transformation Folder Name`.
+Transformations can also be grouped into transformation folders.
+Name such folders using the following format: `[USECASE] Transformation Folder Name`.

 Example:
 - `[REPORTING] Financial Reporting`

 #### Workspaces
-Names of private workspaces are completely up to the user.
-For shared workspaces, please follow the convention of `[USECASE]{Owner-optional} Workspace Name`.
+You can name private workspaces however you like.
+For shared workspaces, use `[USECASE]{Owner-optional} Workspace Name`.

 Example:
 - `[REPORTING]{Jane} ML Model Development`

 #### Flows
-Flow names should clearly articulate their purpose and use case.
-If there are dependencies between flows within one project, you can replicate the stage signs as suggested in the Transformations section above.
-Also, you can introduce a Domain unless the Domain is given by the project directly.
+Flow names need to state their purpose and use case.
+If flows depend on each other in a project, use the stage signs like in the Transformations section.
+You can add a domain if it’s not part of the project.
 The convention is `[USECASE]{Domain}[STAGE] Flow Name`.

 Examples:
 - `[REPORTING]{Sales} Main Reporting Calculations`
 - `[PLANNING][00] Data extractions`
 - `[PLANNING][01] Data normalization`

-Flows can be further grouped in Flows Folders.
-Naming of such folders should follow a convention of `{Group} Flow Folder Name`.
+Flows can also be grouped into flow folders.
+Name such folders using the following format: `{Group} Flow Folder Name`.
-The `{Group}` can be for example the `Domain` or `STAGE` or simply anything you’d like to group your flows by.
+The `{Group}` can be, for example, the `Domain` or `STAGE` or simply anything that helps to organize your flows.

 Example:
 - `{Sales} Financial Reporting`

 #### Storage
-Please be aware that certain objects, specifically Storage bucket names and Storage table names, are automatically generated by Keboola data source connectors.
+Keep in mind that Storage bucket and table names are automatically created by Keboola data source connectors.
-The conventions outlined below are applicable solely to objects created through configurations, where users have the ability to set the object names.
+The following naming conventions are for objects you create yourself.

-For Storage buckets, tables, and columns, use the following rules:
+For Storage buckets, tables, and columns:
-1. Use uppercase `SNAKE_CASE` type of naming convention.
+1. Use uppercase `SNAKE_CASE` naming.
-2. Avoid using `OUT` buckets for temporary tables, by putting something in an out bucket you're de facto declaring "these are processed and validated data that are ready for consumption".
-Please refer to Keboola official documentation for details about IN and OUT stages of Storage Buckets [here](/storage/buckets/).
+2. Don't use `OUT` buckets for temporary tables. `OUT` buckets should only have data that's ready to use.
+See Keboola's documentation for more on IN and OUT Storage buckets [here](/storage/buckets/).
-3. Buckets linked to your project from [Data Catalog](/catalog/) should be marked with a `SHARED` keyword, e.g., `SHARED_REPORTING_FINANCIAL` for a bucket that’s named `REPORTING_FINANCIAL` in the source project.
+3. Marke buckets from the [Data Catalog](/catalog/) as `SHARED`, like `SHARED_REPORTING_FINANCIAL`.
-4. Avoid using too general words like `MAIN` and rather choose something a bit more descriptive `SALES_METRICS`.
-Even if it is a final output bucket from a domain specific project `Sales` it should be named as `SALES_MAIN` rather than just `MAIN`.
+4. Be specific with names.
+Instead of `MAIN`, use something descriptive like `SALES_METRICS`.
+Even in specific projects, use `SALES_MAIN` rather than just `MAIN`.
-5. Clearly differentiate between storage stages IN/OUT:
+5. Clearly separate IN/OUT Storage stages:
-   - IN stage
-      - Anything that comes to the project from the outside, before it is processed
-      - Raw data from data source components, shared buckets
+   - IN stage: Incoming data, like raw data or shared buckets
-      - Tabular configurations for other components
-   - OUT stage
-      - Processed, output data that is ready for outputting outside – to BI tools, Snowflake, other projects.
+   - OUT stage: Processed data ready to be used elsewhere (in BI tools, Snowflake, other projects).
-6. Set “_PK” and “_ID” columns within each table to clearly define primary and foreign keys.
+6. Set “_PK” and “_ID” columns within each table to mark primary and foreign keys.

 <div class="clearfix"></div>
 <div class="alert alert-warning" role="alert">
     <i class="fas fa-exclamation-circle"></i>
-    <strong>Important:</strong> It's important to note that certain data source connectors might create Storage buckets that are not editable in the component configuration.
+    <strong>Important:</strong> Some data source connectors create Storage buckets you cannot rename.
+   Generally, don’t apply the same naming conventions on anything loaded into Keboola via a data source connector (e.g., a table, CSV file, and JSON).
-In general, it is recommended not to impose the same naming conventions on ingested objects.
-Instead, maintain the original names from the data source and apply preferred naming conventions to layers created above them for consistency and simplicity.
+   Keep their original names and use these naming conventions only for the layers you add on top for consistency and simplicity.
 </div>

 ### Descriptions
-Every component configuration, transformation or a flow should contain at least two or three general sentences about its function in the dataflow in broad terms.
+Every component configuration, transformation, or flow should briefly explain (in two or three sentences) its role in the data flow.

-1. The deeper in the description, the more detail should be provided, e.g., any implementation specifics, caveats.
+Here are some tips:

+1. Add more details further into the description, like any implementation specifics or important points to note.
-2. Make use of MarkDown formatting to highlight important sections.
+2. Use Markdown to highlight important sections.
-3. Leverage HTML links to reference some related objects or other parts of the project, e.g., *“Keep in sync with  [original transformation](https://connection.eu-central-1.keboola.com/admin/projects/xx/transformations/bucket/1234/transformation/1)".*
+3. Include links to related objects or other parts of the project, e.g., `Keep in sync with the [original transformation](https://connection.keboola.com/admin/projects/xx/transformations/bucket/1234/transformation/1)`.
-4. Consider stating the original owner of the configuration in the description, even though this might be redundant and can be seen clearly from the version history.
+4. Consider mentioning the original owner of the configuration, even though this can be seen in the version history.

 ### Sharing Data via Data Catalog
-> *The following depends on your implemented multi-project architecture.
-The suggestion below expects the implementation of multiple project layers.*
+> *This depends on your multi-project architecture.
+Here’s a guide for a system with multiple project layers.*

-Bucket sharing is done solely by those with `organization admin` or `share` role permissions.
+Only users with `organization admin` or `share` role permissions can share buckets.

-A general rule is that data shouldn’t be shared from an upper to a lower stage/layer, and sharing data across the same stage/layer should be limited if it’s not necessary.
+As a rule, avoid sharing data from higher to lower stages/layers.
+Limit sharing within the same stage/layer unless necessary.

 **Sharing from level 00**
-- In most cases, sharing is done to 10 projects only.
+- Share only with 10-level projects.
-- Only buckets in `OUT` stage are shared.
-In some cases, when there is no transformation needed, tables should be shared via aliases into the output buckets.
+- Share only `OUT` stage buckets.
+Share tables into the output buckets using aliases if no transformation is needed.

 **Sharing from 1+ stages**
-- Shared output buckets (may be prefixed with `SHARED` keyword)
+- Use `SHARED` as a prefix for shared output buckets.
-- Buckets are shared only from the `OUT` stage.
+- Share buckets only from the `OUT` stage.

 **Linking buckets**
-- Buckets linked from another project are always in the `IN` stage and prefixed with the `SHARED` keyword and a reference to the input project.
+- Buckets from other projects are always in the `IN` stage, prefixed with `SHARED` and a reference to the input project.

 ### Using Development Branches
-> *[Development branches](/components/branches/) serve as distinct entities dedicated to developing new configurations or modifying existing configurations
+> *[Development branches](/components/branches/) are separate areas for independently developing or modifying configurations for a specific purpose.
-> within the confined scope of a specific use-case.
-Each development branch operates independently, and any changes made within a branch become
-> accessible to other branches or projects only after they are merged into the production environment.*
+> Changes made within a branch become accessible to other branches or projects only after they are merged into production.*
 >
-> *Note that some users only use development branches for implementing changes and develop new configurations in the production branch directly.
+> *Some users implement changes in development branches but create new configurations directly in the production branch.
+Others might not use branches,
-> There are also users who may not use branches at all – this depends on internal standards and requirements.*

-To create or modify configurations, users are required to utilize a development branch.
-The naming convention for a development branch should be
+> depending on their internal rules.*

+When creating or modifying configurations, use a development branch.
+Name it `{Owner}[USE-CASE] Branch Name` to show its purpose, like
-`{Owner}[USE-CASE] Branch Name`, to provide clarity on the branch's purpose.
-For instance, `{Jane}[FINANCIAL REPORTING] New MSSQL data integration`.
+`{Jane}[FINANCIAL REPORTING] New MSSQL data integration`.

-Components like data source connectors, applications, or transformations should always be executed in the development branch to ensure successful execution before merging changes into production.
+Run components like data source connectors, applications, and transformations in the development branch first to test them.

-Caution must be exercised with data destination components, as even from the development branch, there is a risk of overwriting data in the production data destination.
+Be careful with data destination connectors, as they can still overwrite production data.

 ## Security Principles
-> *This section should encompass any particular security principles adhered to by your organization.
+> *Include your organization’s specific security principles here.
+The platform might not directly enforce some,
-> While some principles may not be enforceable through platform settings, Organization admins can monitor them using Telemetry data.*
+> but Organization admins can monitor them using telemetry data.*
 >
-> *Below, we suggest some of the commonly followed principles.*
+> *Here are some of the commonly followed principles:*

-- Only project owners can invite users to their projects.
+- Only project owners invite users to their projects.
-- Each user must have an MFA (multi-factor authentication) enabled.
+- Every user must enable an MFA (multi-factor authentication).
-- Development of any changes must be performed in a development branch only.
+- All changes should be made in a development branch.
-- No credentials such as passwords, tokens or keys should be stored in plain text of configurations (e.g., you must not use a python Transformation for integration with an API that requires a token authentication).
+- Don’t store sensitive information like passwords, tokens, or keys in plain text in configurations (e.g., don’t use a Python transformation for integration with an API that requires a token authentication).
-- Always consult with a project owner before using data destination components to write data out of projects.
+- Consult the project owner before using data destination components to write data out of projects.

 ### Admin Project
-> *In many organizations, especially those with multiple projects, creating a dedicated Admin project is a common practice.
+> *For organizations with multiple projects, creating a dedicated admin project is helpful.
+This is a central hub for administrators to manage
-> This Admin project serves as a centralized hub for Organization administrators to effectively manage and analyze the Organization's Telemetry data.
-> For a more detailed understanding, refer to the [Keboola Governance Guide](/tutorial/onboarding/governance-guide/).*
+> and analyze telemetry data.
+Find more details in the [Keboola Governance Guide](/tutorial/onboarding/governance-guide/).*

-Our Admin project link – [https://connection.keboola.com/admin/projects/XXX](https://connection.keboola.com/admin/projects/)
+Our admin project link: [https://connection.keboola.com/admin/projects/XXX](https://connection.keboola.com/admin/projects/)

-The project is used to extract organization telemetry data and prepare it for visualization and reporting.
+The project extracts the organization's telemetry data and prepares it for visualization and reporting.